 The first thing you need to do is make sure you use a good blogging platform such as WordPress.
 This will help you to get started quickly and to work more efficiently.

 In addition, you have more control over the SEO of your blog when you are using a self-hosted WordPress blog.

 If you are new to WordPress, you can refer to the WordPress guide to get started.

-SEO, choosing the right keywords for your blog and creating backlinks to your blog are undoubtedly important factors in getting free traffic.
 This is an effective strategy because blog readers love information, and they will be reading widely on their subjects of interest.
-You can find plenty of potential visitors on other relevant blogs, forums, social media sites and websites, so it is essential that you stay in touch with what’s out there, and create as many links back to your blog as you possibly can.
+You can find plenty of potential visitors on other relevant blogs, forums, social media websites, so it is essential that you stay in touch with what’s out there, and create as many links back to your blog as you possibly can.

-When you are compiling a post in WordPress or on any platform, make sure you follow standard on-page optimization rules or use keyword optimization plugins like EasyWPSEO.
+When you are compiling a post in WordPress or on any platform, make sure you follow standard on-page optimization rules.

 The central focus of this free traffic guide is SEO, and we will be using the powerful combination of search engines + blogging to get traffic.

 Press releases are the best ways to drive a lot of traffic to your site, especially when they are published in popular newspapers and magazines.